 • Pictorial instructions that explain how to use each item in the kit.

 Pictorial instructions that explain how to use each item in the kit are included.

 Sold as a kit only, not by individual components.

-90% biodegradable, can be disposed safely in a seal-able bag provided with the kit.
+90% biodegradable, can be disposed of safely in a sealable bag provided with the kit.

-PATH cites the the ‘six cleans’ (clean hands, clean perineum, clean delivery surface, clean cord cutting and tying instruments, and clean cutting surface), as specified by WHO’s sanitation and sterility at the time of childbirth
+The product follows the ‘six cleans‘ (clean hands, clean perineum, clean delivery surface, clean cord cutting and tying instruments, and clean cutting surface), as specified by WHO’s sanitation and sterility at the time of childbirth.

 In context photographs (0)